 How can I use my online credits?

 We have created online accounts for everyone – members and nonmembers – who have purchased paper tickets online from us since 2018.
-Using your email address, you will be able to access your account on our website.
-Online credits will be redeemable for Open Days AND our virtual programs.
+Using your email address, you can access your account on our website.
+Online credits are redeemable for Open Days AND our virtual programs.

 No. The use of electronic ticketing was a permanent change to the operations of the Open Days program.
 Cash and paper tickets are no longer a part of our programs.

 May I bring guests to Open Days?